ykim18mica/mica-gd220/lectures/w5-assignments.md

 - Just because it worked on your machine one day does not mean it will work on other people's computers.

 ## Deliverables
-- Rename your folder with your first-last name. i.e.`DaeIn-Chung`
 - The html page name should be kept `index.html`
 - Upload the entire project folder on Google Drive.